2betafactor/performance-reviews-software/src/content/posts/2021-04-23-what-is-the-true-cost-of-performance-management-software-in-2021.md

 ---
 [A performance management system is a set of processes, tools, and strategies used by organizations to monitor, evaluate, and improve the performance and productivity of their employees.](https://www.sap.com/products/hcm/performance-goals/what-is-a-performance-management-system.html) It involves setting clear expectations, establishing goals and objectives, tracking progress, providing feedback, and rewarding or recognizing achievements.
 A performance management system typically includes various components such as performance reviews, goal setting, development plans, performance tracking, and feedback mechanisms.

-A well-designed performance management system can help organizations improve employee engagement, productivity, and overall performance.
+A well-designed performance management software can help organizations improve employee engagement, productivity, and overall performance.
 It can also enable organizations to identify and address performance gaps, recognize high performers, and support employee development and growth.
 Ultimately, an effective performance management system can contribute to a culture of continuous improvement, accountability, and success within an organization.

 ![](/assets/what-is-a-performance-management-system.png)